Rachna Patro, Art Smart

-Art Smart is a volunteer led art literacy program which is made possible through TVA's Home and School organization.
+Art Smart is a volunteer led art literacy program.
 Parent volunteers bring together arts from around the world and not only educate but help create those works with the students.
 Each year four projects are chosen and and created quarterly.

 Art Smart Goals are:

 To create an environment of joy and freedom in the expression and experience of art.